dancasey-ie/django_soil_lab/README.md

 The thresholds used in the tables were for grassland land use and these should be programmed more appropriately for the other land uses.
 The tables of note from the teagasc publication can be found here https://github.com/dcasey720/django_soil_lab/tree/master/mock-ups/Example%20Test%20Result%20Tables.

 It sould be noted that Django has been use for other LIMS systems most notibly https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5192047/.
 Though the MASTR-MS LIMS was not referenced in the development of this projects it gave me and Southern Scientific confidence that Django is an industry capable framework that can be adapted for their needs.

+There are a number of operations that are purposefully awkward by design.
+The 'Dispatch Sample', 'Receive Sample' and 'Submit Sample Details' input box require that the whole sample reference number be entered.
+Autocomplete for these form entries were considered but thought that if possible reference numbers were shown there would be a greater possibility that the user would select one of the given possibilities rather than the one in there hand.
+In production the dispatch and receive entries will be carried out by a USB connected barcode scanner with this site running locally.

 __Notes on Code__